Marsden Rock: Historical and cultural significance

 Marsden Rock has long been a local tourist attraction and significant landmark due to its appearance and history.
-It it believed to have once been a location for smuggling brandy and tobacco, the surrounding high cliff-faces providing cover for the moor boats.
+It is believed to have once been a location for smuggling brandy and tobacco, the surrounding high cliff-faces providing cover for the moor boats.
 The rock is also famous for its eccentric inhabitants: Jack the Blaster was a smuggler, poacher and miner who inhabited Marsden Bay in the 18th century with his wife.
 It was reported that Jack moved to Marsden Bay in 1780 when he was almost 80 years old after refusing to pay rent at his house in Allenheads.
-A subsequent inhabitant, Peter Allan, was a local eccentric tavern-owner and builder who carved a home out of the rocks in Marsden Bay.
+A subsequent inhabitant, Peter Allan, was a local eccentric tavern owner and builder who carved a home out of the rocks in Marsden Bay.
 In 1828, he moved in with his wife and family.
 By the late 19th century, the top of Marsden Rock was accessible by ladders and stairs which had been constructed by Peter Allan and his family.
 The excavations and access to picturesque views attracted the attention of holiday-makers.
 By 1887, it was reported that thousands of people had scaled the rock thanks to Allan's stairs.
 In 1903, a choir climbed onto the rock to perform a choral service.
 A contemporary news report recorded the event as "most inspiring to the listeners as they stood on the high cliffs of the mainland, and heard the great swell of choral praise floating over the wide waters and ascending to heaven."

 The significance of Marsden Rock as a local landmark is evident in its various pictorial and artistic depictions.
 The rock has been featured on many postcards, photographs and paintings of the area.
 It is pictured on the Marsden Lodge Banner which represents the pitmen who worked in Whitburn Colliery alongside the phrase "Firm as a rock we stand".
 It has also appeared as a backdrop in the North-East drama Catherine Cookson.